Also known as City Engineer, Civil Engineer, County Engineer, Design Engineer, Project Engineer, Railroad Design Consultant, Structural Engineer

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Civil Engineer tend to value Independence, Working Conditions, and Recognition.
+Compared to most people, those working as a Civil Engineer tend to value Independence, Working Conditions, and Achievement.

 Most importantly, Civil Engineers very strongly value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.